sangeethailango/SQL-Ecto-writings/SQL-Ecto-Basics/LIKE Operator.md

-`LIKE` operator is used to match string values.
+`LIKE` operator is used to match string values in `WHERE`.
 You can fetch records which contains some particular string characters.
-Like **comparison operator**,  **Logical operators** are also used in `where` command.

 Example: